-Use Body Washes with Glycolic, Lactic, or Salicylic Acid
+Use a Body Wash for Keratosis Pilaris with Glycolic, Lactic, or Salicylic Acid

 Let me make one thing very clear here.
-Chemical exfoliators such as hydroxy/beta acids work slower than scrubs.
+Chemical exfoliators such as hydroxy and beta acids work slower than scrubs.
 However, they remove dead skin and clean out pores without causing any damages.
 In fact, these components also moisturize the surface.
 But I would still advice you to apply body lotion post-application.